 The Boot Jump is lifted into the boot area of my Peugeot Partner and clamped in place.
 There are no modifications to the vehicle and it can be removed in a few minutes.
 With the rear parcel shelf in place it is impossible to see that there is anything in the car – or ‘the van’ as it is now called.

-Next came the requirements for the electrics for the charging batteries in capture equipment, laptop, phone, and other electronics.
 I decided to use a separate leisure battery to avoid accidental flattening the vehicle battery.
 The overall design criteria for the project was that there should be no modifications to the vehicle and that everything could be easily removed.

 As I need a lot of storage space for extended trips I decided to remove the rear seats when travelling which takes a couple of minutes as they use the Isofix system.
 I could then use the bed partially unfolded.
 This gives space under the bed for everything that I need.
 There is also more storage space behind the front seats.